-- 4.2 They should be made aware of the need to make frequent visual checks of the condition of cables and plugs. - 4.3 Facility Managers should ensure that electrical equipment is safe to use when installed and remains so by regular checking and maintenance at appropriate intervals.
-Facility Managers may choose to sub-contract such maintenance but it remains their responsibility to initiate and monitor any arrangement.
+- 4.7.1 Users should be instructed in the safe methods of use of electrical equipment and should be warned of the hazards of using unsafe equipment. - 4.7.2 They should be made aware of the need to make frequent visual checks of the condition of cables and plugs. - 4.7.3 Facility and Project Managers should ensure that electrical equipment is safe to use when installed and remains so by regular checking and maintenance at appropriate intervals.
+Facility and Project Managers may choose to sub-contract such maintenance but it remains their responsibility to initiate and monitor any arrangement, including ensuring the handover of any records for retention by the Society.